canonical/rockcraft/docs/explanation/chisel.rst

 --------------

-Since Debian packages are simply archives that can be inspected, navigated and deconstructed, it is possible to extract slices of packages that contain minimal, complementary, loosely-coupled sets of files based on package metadata and content.
+Since Debian packages are simply archives that can be inspected, navigated and deconstructed, it is possible to define slices of packages that contain minimal, complementary, loosely-coupled sets of files based on package metadata and content.
 Such **package slices** are subsets of Debian packages, with their own content and set of dependencies to other internal and external